What Are the Best Premed Gap Year Jobs?

 Also, consider the specifics of the job, such as setting and patient populations.
 If you want to work in geriatrics in the future, think about working in a nursing home or hospice to get hands-on experience with your desired patient population.

 Choosing the right gap year job is a personal decision that only you can know for sure.
-Don’t be afraid to try new things, have fun with the experiences, and challenge yourself with every opportunity to learn new and develop existing skills.
+There are tons of great clinical jobs for premed students, so don’t be afraid to try new things, have fun with the experiences, and challenge yourself with every opportunity to learn new and develop existing skills.

 Here are some questions to ask yourself that will help you choose the right premed gap year job: